 Keep in mind, though, that you don’t necessarily have to consolidate all your loans.
 You can choose to consolidate only some of them and leave out any loans that have benefits you don’t want to lose

-Traditional methods for paying off debt as quickly as possible often involve paying off debt with the highest interest rate first.
-But if you consolidate all your loans, you can’t be strategic about how you pay off your debt.
+Consolidation averages all your loans together to give you one new interest rate.
+But traditional methods for paying off debt as quickly as possible often involve paying off debt with the highest interest rate first.
+So if you consolidate all your loans, you can’t be strategic about how you pay off your debt.

 If you want to consolidate, but you have one or more high-interest loans, you might want to consider leaving those loans out so that you can get the best possible interest rate on the rest of your loans.
 Then, put everything you can toward getting that high-rate loan paid off as fast as possible.